Ecclesiastes 11

 Introduction

-Ecclesiastes 11 marks the beginning of the book's final movement, transitioning from Qoheleth's long investigation of life's enigmas toward his concluding exhortation in chapter 12.
-Having spent ten chapters cataloguing the limitations of wisdom, the injustices of the world, and the inescapability of death, Qoheleth now pivots to a surprising imperative: act boldly, give generously, and rejoice while you can.
-The chapter's logic is paradoxical -- precisely because you cannot know the future, you should not hold back.
-Uncertainty is not a reason for paralysis but for courageous engagement with life.
+Ecclesiastes 11 begins the book's final movement, turning from Qoheleth's long investigation of life's enigmas toward his concluding exhortation in chapter 12.
+After ten chapters tracing the limits of wisdom, the injustices of the world, and the certainty of death, Qoheleth now turns to an imperative: act boldly, give generously, and rejoice while you can.
+The chapter's logic is paradoxical -- because you cannot know the future, you should not hold back.
+Uncertainty is not a reason for paralysis but for faithful engagement with life.

 The chapter divides into two main sections.
 In the first (vv.
-1--6), Qoheleth urges bold, diversified action in the face of an unknowable future.
-The famous opening command to "cast your bread upon the waters" sets the tone: risk, invest, scatter your resources, because the outcomes of all human endeavor lie beyond your control.
+1--6), Qoheleth urges bold, varied action in the face of an unknowable future.
+The opening command to "cast your bread upon the waters" sets the tone: risk, invest, scatter your resources, because the outcome of human effort lies beyond your control.
 In the second section (vv.
-7--10), the Teacher turns from the realm of action to the realm of experience, urging the young to rejoice in life's sweetness while remembering that both darkness and divine judgment await.
-Together, these themes prepare the reader for the great poem on aging and death in Ecclesiastes 12.
+7--10), the Teacher turns from action to experience, urging the young to rejoice in life's sweetness while remembering that both darkness and divine judgment await.
+Together, these themes prepare the reader for the poem on aging and death in Ecclesiastes 12.

 Bold Action in Uncertainty (vv.
 1--6)